|Check for Build Cancellations.|

 Global Village Trip

-This will be a once-in-a-lifetime opportunity to do something truly meaningful, discover a new culture and new friends, and learn some new things about yourself, too.
+Each trip itinerary is balanced with work, rest, and cultural experiences.
+No construction experience is necessary.
+Only a positive attitude and flexibility are required.
+A Global Village trip is a once-in-a-lifetime opportunity to do something truly meaningful, discover a new culture and new friends, and learn some new things about yourself, too.
+See current opportunities.

 Nickels for Nails